 When making things like whipped cream and meringue, recipes will tell you to whip them either to “soft peaks” or “stiff peaks.”
 How can you tell the difference?
 There is a simple test you can do:

 When you think you might have reached the right consistency, stop the beaters and lift them straight up out of the cream.
 When you do this, the cream will form a “peak.”
 If the top of the peak bends over, then you have a “soft peak.”
 If the peak stands straight up and doesn’t move at all, then you have a “stiff peak.”

 Some recipes I’ve found for whipping cream say to use a metal bowl and put it, along with the whisk or beaters, into the freezer for 15 minutes or so before you plan to whip the cream.
 I have not found this to be necessary, but you can certainly do it this way if you want!

 I love making my own whipped cream, because I can make it sugar-free!
 And now you can, too!
+I love it with my Dairy-free, Egg-free Chocolate Cake.
 Use it to top any ice cream, like this Banana Cream Pie Ice Cream.
 Or add it to your Strawberry Trifle.
 Or just eat it plain with a spoon.
 I won’t tell anyone 🙂

 - 1 cup heavy whipping cream

 - 4 packets Stevia (like Truvia or Purevia)-- sweetness of each packet should be equivalent to two teaspoons of sugar

 - 1 teaspoon pure vanilla extract